This animal is not on exhibit in the habitats. It is one of our Animal Ambassadors and is used in public and school programs.

 Burrowing owls usually nest in small colonies of up to 12 pairs.
 The nest is usually made in the abandoned dens of prairie dogs or other burrowing animals.

 Mostly insects and small mammals; will occasionally eat small birds, small reptiles and amphibians.
+At CuriOdyssey they are served mice, rats, and chick/quail.

 In the Wild: 6-8 years.